apollographql/apollo-server/docs/source/features/plugins.md

 ## Installing a plugin

-Add your plugin to Apollo Server by including it in the `plugins` configuration option you can provide to the `ApolloServer` constructor:
+Add your plugin to Apollo Server by providing a `plugins` configuration option to the `ApolloServer` constructor, like so:

 ```js
 const { ApolloServer } = require('apollo-server');